 Storage and Re-use of yeast

 Liquid yeast is perfect to be reused.
 To JasperYeast customers, we offer a 5 gallon stainless steel brink for $150.
 This brink enables you to store and feed your yeast in an easy and sanitary way.
+The brink comes with tri-clamp connectors, but for a small amount extra it is possible to add DIN adapters.
+In this leaflet we explain how to use the brink.

 If you want to reuse yeast the quality/viability of the cells has to be good.
 Make sure that the pH of the finished beer is not too high (definitely below 4.7) and not rising.
 The flavor has to be right, as well as the fermentation rate of the beer you are harvesting from.
 Your diacetyl-rest should have (mostly) finished.